 This is definitely not your traditional fattoush, but I wanted to take that idea and step it up a notch.
 Clearly I love trying food from all over the world, and I recently had my very first sabich, an Isreali pita sandwich stuffed with eggplant and hard boiled eggs.

 My Mediterranean chopped salad is a mash up of the classic fattoush, and the sabich sandwich I recently fell in love with.
 It is filled with chopped lettuce, cucumber, and red onion, sun dried tomatoes, chickpeas instead of the hummus sometimes served on sabich, roasted slices of eggplant, hard boiled eggs, and arguably the best part- spiced and toasted strips of pita.
 This salad makes me want to do a happy dance, it’s just so darn good.
+One thing I will mention too is that this dish is even better if you use a tool like a hard boiled egg peeler, as it means you’ll reduce the likelihood of you getting any shell in your dish, as that’s always a nasty surprise when you crunch down on a piece of broken eggshell!

 This is a perfect way to enjoy flavors that might be new or less familiar to you, while still enjoying easily accessible ingredients.
 I used the Toufayan Bakeries whole wheat pita in this salad, to keep my salad extra healthy by sticking to whole grains.
 Not only is the whole wheat pita delicious, the ingredient list is nice and short, something that’s really a priority for me when grocery shopping.
 The pita adds some much needed carbs to an overall light dish, making it a great full meal or first course.